louiss0/forastro/packages/nx-astro-plugin/README.md

 - ESLint is not forced.
 If ESLint is already present, Astro lint can be configured accordingly.
 - This plugin supports only package-based Nx workspaces.
 - CI-centric workflows using GitHub Actions are supported; configure Nx Release for publishing (NPM_TOKEN required).

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on:

+- Setting up your development environment
+- Understanding the project structure
+- Writing tests and maintaining coverage
+- Adding new generators and executors
+- Code style and documentation standards
+- Submitting pull requests

+## Documentation Coverage

+All public APIs in this plugin include comprehensive JSDoc documentation with:

+- Detailed descriptions and behavioral notes
+- Parameter documentation with types and descriptions
+- Return value documentation
+- Usage examples (both CLI and programmatic)
+- Error conditions and troubleshooting tips

+Current test coverage: **97.93%** (267 tests passing)

+## License

+MIT